 Lauren and Ali think this magical tuber, also known as Peruvian ground apple, could be the next kale.

-Since doing their research on yacón, the pair have invested in the crop and are looking forward to harvesting their first big batch later this year.
+Since doing their research on yacón, the pair have invested in the crop and are looking forward to harvesting their first big batch this summer.

 Resembling a sunflower plant only with smaller yellow flowers, there are rows and rows of yacón at Greengate Garden.